-[1] The appeal in the above matter was lodged by Mr Easthope on 24 January 2023.
-The appeal is from the decision of a Reviewer dated 21 December 2022.
-The Reviewer dismissed (for want of jurisdiction) an application for review of the Corporation's communication regarding Mr Easthope's entitlement to home help.
+[1] The appeal in the above matter was lodged by Mr Dempsey on 12 December 2023.
+The appeal is from the decision of a Reviewer dated 24 July 2023.
+The Reviewer dismissed an application for review of the Corporation's decision of 26 May 2022 declining Mr Dempsey cover for a left inguinal hernia.

-[2] On 24 January 2023, Judge Spiller issued an Initial Minute which directed that Mr Easthope formally apply for leave to file the appeal out of time and set out the reasons why the appeal was filed late.
-[3] On 25 January 2023, Mr Easthope submitted that the appeal was filed late because he, not being legally represented, misunderstood how the 28-day time limit would be calculated (in terms of statutory holidays).
+[2] On 12 December 2023, Judge Spiller issued an Initial Minute which directed that Mr Dempsey (by 16 January 2024) formally apply for leave to file the appeal out of time and set out the reasons why the appeal was filed late.

+[3] Mr Dempsey submitted that the appeal was filed late because he had no tangible form of proof to appeal the review within the allotted time frame, but, following his hernia operation on 14 November 2023, he received the surgeon's report which provides new evidence.

-[4] On 31 January 2023, Mr Castle for the Corporation submitted that it did not oppose the late filing of the appeal.
+[4] On 20 December 2023, Ms Arnold for the Corporation submitted that it is not prejudiced by the delay in filing the appeal, and the Corporation does not oppose leave being granted.